Anomaly cascade in (2+1)D fermionic topological phases: H2(Gb, ker r) obstruction

 \begin{enumerate} \item There could be an anyon permutation which preserves the modular data of $\C$ but does not correspond to any braided autoequivalence of $\C$.
 In this case, there must be a map $\widecheck{\rho}$ from $\C$ to an inequivalent theory with the same modular data as $\C$, that is, $\C$ must have a ``modular isotope."
 This can occur in general~\cite{WenBeyondModularData,BondersonBeyondModular}.
 In this situation, $\ker r$ may contain fewer than $2^k$ distinct permutation actions.

-\item There could be a non-trivial but non-permuting element of $\Aut_{LR}(\C)$.
-If such an autoequivalence exists and is in $\ker r$, then each allowed permutation action may determine many elements of $\ker r$, and each allowed permutation action may give rise to a subgroup of $\ker r$ which is larger than $\Z_2$.
+\item There could be a non-trivial but non-permuting element of $\Aut(\C)$.
+If such an autoequivalence exists and has a representative in $\ker r$, then each allowed permutation action may determine many elements of $\ker r$, and each allowed permutation action may give rise to a subgroup of $\ker r$ which is larger than $\Z_2$.
 UMTCs can in general have non-trivial non-permuting autoequivalences~\cite{davydov2014}.

-\item There could be a non-trivial but non-permuting element of $\Aut_{LR}(\mathcal{C})$.
+\item There could be a non-trivial but non-permuting element of $\Aut(\mathcal{C})$.
 If such an autoequivalence exists, then there may be some permutation actions allowed by Theorem~\ref{thm:kerRPerm} which, nevertheless, do not determine an element of $\ker r$ because any braided autoequivalence which implements such a permutation action necessarily restricts to a non-trivial but non-permuting element of $\Aut_{LR}(\mathcal{C})$.
 In this situation, $\ker r$ may again contain fewer than $2^k$ distinct permutation actions. \end{enumerate}